Master of Arts in Ministry - Saint John's Seminary

 Master of Arts in Ministry

 “The same God who called Prisca and Aquila to work with Paul in the first century calls thousands of men and women to minister in our Church in this twenty-first century.
-This call is a cause for rejoicing.”(Co-Workers in the Vineyard, 66)
+This call is a cause for rejoicing.”(Co-Workers in the Vineyard, p.
+66)

-Academic Program: a core curriculum of eleven courses and one elective
+• Academic Program: a core curriculum of eleven courses and one elective

-Human Formation: workshops and faculty advising
+• Human Formation: formation sessions, faculty advising

-Apostolic Field Education: supervised field placements
+• Apostolic Field Education: supervised field placements

 Intellectual Formation